helidon-io/helidon/docs/se/config/hierarchical-features.md

 ```

 > [!IMPORTANT]
 > To emphasize, the dot character (“.”) has special meaning as a name separator in keys.
 To include a dot as a character in a key escape it as “~1”.
-To include a tilda escape it as “~0”.
+To include a tilde escape it as “~0”.

 ## In-memory Representation of Configuration

 The following example is in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) (human-optimized config object notation) format.
-The config system supports HOCON as an [extension module](supported-formats.md#Config-ModuleHocon).
+The config system supports HOCON as an [extension module](supported-formats.md#hoconjson).

 *HOCON `application.conf` file*